STORYMIRROR

 "Just wait here.
 I'll be right back."

 Shuli waited patiently for her mother to return.
-Soon enough she came back limping with a small bundle in her hand.
+Soon enough she came back carrying a small bundle.
 "Here," Shuli's mother said handing it to her daughter.

 "What is this?"
 Shuli asked curiously.

-"This is your father's knife that he wanted to give you."
+"This is your father's knife that he gave you."
 Shuli took the knife and examined it closely.
 The handle was made out of ivory and wrapped with gold thread.
 The blade itself was sharp and long.
 It reminded her of her dad.
 She wondered why her mother hid it from her.

-"I'm glad you kept it," she told her mother.
+"I'm glad you kept it," her mother said softly.

 Shuli pulled her mother into a hug and said, "Thank you for being such a great mother."